Hickory Crawdads (South Atlantic League)

 Richmond Flying Squirrels (Eastern League)

-Bonus Coverage: Because 1,264 words aren't enough, here are seven promotions that could have been featured in last week's column -- could have been but weren't:
+Bonus Coverage Because I can never include everything no matter how hard I try, here are 10 promotions that could have been included in last week's column.
+Could have been, but weren't: